Specific Issues that may have a negative effect on our mental health.

 - Having your belongings taken or damaged

-- Being ignored, left out, or having rumours spread about you in
+- Being ignored, left out, or having rumours spread about you

 - Being humiliated